 Virgil Blue closed the paper door behind them with his cane, a curious object smooth along the shaft but with ten black spots encircling a gnarled top.
-The cane was taller than the old monk to compensate for a limp in his left hip on cold mornings.
+The cane was taller than the old monk to compensate for a limp in his left hip on cold mornings like this.
 “This way, Dan.
 You should embark before the other students awaken.”

 Dan brushed wrinkles from his orange robes.
 “I still have concerns, Virgil Blue.
 Can we talk?”

 “Of course, of course.”
 The Virgil pointed his cane down a hallway and led Dan from the monks’ quarters.
-“When you meet the Mountain you’ll have no room in your heart for doubt.
-Whisper so the slumbering may sleep.”
+“When you meet the Mountain, you’ll have no room in your heart for doubt.
+Whisper so the slumbering can sleep.”

-Their whispers echoed in libraries of musty books.
-“I’m worried my friends, like Faith, and Jay, and Beatrice.”
+Their whispers echoed in a library of musty books.
+“I’m worried for my friends, like Faith, and Jay, and Beatrice.”

-“What if she was claimed by Anihilato, the Master of Nihilism?
-I could not accept salvation without her.”
+“What if she was claimed by Anihilato, Master of Nihilism?
+I couldn’t accept salvation without her.”